 Survival of the Fittest: Due to being a collaborative work between the board's members, it qualifies.
 While there have been Shout Outs to previous versions and the original canon, a few others are to... less expected works, such as a character suddenly talking like Kefka, and a few characters being an Expy of characters from other works.
 Honestly, if one were to list every single reference in SOTF, it would take a while.
 It has been a minor issue on the board, however, in how many Shout Outs are okay.

 Family Guy, although it has gotten out of hand for a lot of fans, and nowadays the show frequently includes references that are nothing but padding, without a joke to justify their inclusion.
-It's gotten to the point where you could type practically any pop-cultural phenomenon of the past 80 years into the YouTube search engine and find a Family Guy clip spoofing it.
+It's gotten to the point where you could type practically any pop-cultural phenomenon into the YouTube search engine and find a Family Guy clip spoofing it.
 Especially if it's from the 1980s!

 The Simpsons: Hundreds of references to politics, films, TV shows, musicians, art, literature, comics, animated cartoons, philosophy, video games, economy, math, geography, history, biology, religion, society in general, commercials, ...
 A lot of them you can only catch by freeze-framing the background.